Healthedata1/MyNotebooks/SP/pages/searchparameters.md

 The following operations and search parameters have been defined for the US Core Implementation Guide.
 For more information on the [FHIR RESTful operations], [FHIR RESTful search api] and the standard [Search Param Registry] see the FHIR specification.

+The search parameters **SHALL NOT** be interpreted on their own as requirements for server"

+This page is not a list of search requirements for the client or server.
+These search parameters definitions are used within the Capability Statement to define the search capabilities of the server.

 ### Operations